5 Things to Keep in Mind When Buying a Purebred Puppy From a Breeder

 You're looking for a quality pet or working dog.
 I get that.
 That's why you're going to a breeder for a nice dog.
 Before we get any further, let me lay five very important pieces of information down:

-It's the wild west when it comes to buying puppies, so it's important to understand the world you're getting into when you purchase a dog.
+It's the Wild West when it comes to buying puppies, so it's important to understand the world you're getting into when you purchase a dog.
+In this article, we will cover the five topics above in depth.

 Checklist for Purchasing a Puppy from a Breeder